Uruguay

 Chambers that play a role in the dismissal or impeachment

-Notes: Members of the Supreme Court of Justice, the Contentious-Administrative Tribunal, the Court of Accounts, and of the Electoral Court, and members of Board of Directors for violation of the Constitution or for other serious offenses.
+The Chamber of Representatives has the exclusive right of impeachment, before the Chamber of Senators, of the members of both Chambers, of the President and Vice President of the Republic, the Ministers of State, the members of the Supreme Court of Justice, the Contentious-Administrative Tribunal, the Court of Accounts, and of the Electoral Court, for violation of the Constitution or for other serious offenses.

 No confidence processes